amdp/cooperacynuxt/etc/learningGame/The Final Level - Develop.md

 Try to make your contact form
 slightly different than the previous!
+You may want to change some name variables, vut if you get in trouble remember to ask!

 So, set the Action up in vuex
-and prepare the "dispatch" in the vue page to deliver the "payload" to the VUEX store.
+and prepare the "dispatch" in the vue component function to deliver the "payload" to the VUEX store.

 If you want to see what is inside of a payload, you can use: